new-zbc/BNPSpace/application/readme.md

 ## MOB data

-File *MOB_sce.RData* is a `SingleCellExperiment` object containing original count data and locations for each spot.
+File *data/MOB_sce.RData* is a `SingleCellExperiment` object containing original count data and locations for each spot.

-File *MOB_analysis.R* is the source code to analyze MOB data via BNPSpace and other competitive methods.
+Folder *script/* contains the source code to analyze MOB data via BNPSpace and other competitive methods and the plot function to generate figures in the paper.

-File "MCMCresults.RData" is the MCMC posterior samples of BNPSpace.
+File *MCMCresults.RData* is the MCMC posterior sample of BNPSpace.

-File "result_other_method.RData" is the clustering results of MOB data for other competitive methods.

-File "result_sce.RData" is a `SingleCellExperiment` object containing original data, ground truth, and clustering results of each method.
+File *clustering_result_sce.RData* is the `SingleCellExperiment` object with clustering results of MOB data.

+File *BIC_result.RData* is the pBIC result for MOB data.

+File *0-result-MOB.xlsx* is the enrichment analysis of discriminating genes.

 ## DLPFC data

-File *151509_counts.RData* is a `SingleCellExperiment` object containing original count data and locations for each spot.
+File *data/151509_counts.RData* is a `SingleCellExperiment` object containing original count data and locations for each spot.

+Folder *script/* contains the source code to analyze MOB data via BNPSpace and other competitive methods and the plot function to generate figures in the paper.

-File *BNPSpace_results.RData* contains clustering results of BNPSpace and postprocess results after hierarchical clustering.
+File *BNPSpace_results.RData* contains clustering results of BNPSpace and post-process results after hierarchical clustering.

-File *different_K_ARI.RData* is clustering results of other methods given different number of clusters.
+File *different_K_ARI.RData* is clustering results of other methods given different numbers of clusters.

 File *result_other_method.RData* is clustering results of other competitive methods.

+File *0-result-DLPFC.xlsx* is the enrichment analysis of discriminating genes.